crystal-butler/FreeRes-nlp/README.md

 *Word Embeddings*
 The word embeddings included in this repo can be used to calculate semantic similarity between labels.
-They were developed through extensive testing of a variety of off-the-shelf NLP models with a final retrofitting step applied using a custom dictionary and thesaurus corpus.
-They outperformed all other models on a facial expression label synonymy scoring task, and can be found in the word_embeddings directory.
+They were developed through extensive testing of a variety of off-the-shelf NLP models, with the best performing model fine-tuned using [retrofitting](https://www.cs.cmu.edu/~hovy/papers/15HLT-retrofitting-word-vectors.pdf) with a custom dictionary and thesaurus corpus (not provided here), then [counter-fit](https://www.aclweb.org/anthology/N16-1018.pdf).
+The resulting word embeddings outperformed all other models on a facial expression label synonymy scoring task, and can be found in the word_embeddings directory.

 *Synonymy Scoring Task*
-This pipeline was originally developed to analyze sets of free response facial expression labels.
+This pipeline was developed to analyze sets of free response facial expression labels.
 To test the quality of word embeddings for this purpose, a curated benchmark test set of facial expression label pairs was scored for synonymy by crowdsourced human raters.
-The label pairs, averaged synonymy scores and benchmark vocabulary are included in the synonymy_scoring_task directory.
+The label pairs, averaged synonymy scores and benchmark vocabulary are included in the synonyms_dataset directory.
 Word embeddings can model semantic relatedness, but are not specific enough to capture only the synonymy relationship between words, which is required to determine whether labels relate to a central semantic concept.
 To assess the comparitive quality of word embeddings for capturing synonymy values, calculate inter-rater reliability between the model and human raters with a test statistic such as [Krippendorff's alpha](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1043&context=asc_papers#:~:text=Krippendorff's%20alpha%20(%CE%B1)%20is%20a,assign%20computable%20values%20to%20them.).